 Find the largest photos and videos on your iPhone

-Launch Phone Cleaner, and then go to the “Biggest” section.
+Launch Phone Cleaner for Media Files, and then go to the “Biggest” section.
 Here you will find the photos and videos that take up the most space.
 They are shown in descending order according to size.
 Preview them and remove unneeded, bulky files to the Trash.

 How to manage the media files: